tannerdolby/tannerdolby/README.md

 🔭 I’m currently working on building ReactJS apps and anything animation/art related ✨

-👯 I’m looking to collaborate on web apps or any design/animation projects

 💬 Ask me about projects I've made on [Codepen.io](https://codepen.io/tannerdolby) or anything you'd like -->

 ⚡ Fun fact: I play the piano 🎹